LucaCanali/sparkMeasure/README.md

    * def begin() and def end() methods -> use them at mark beginning and end of data collection if you plan to use printReport()
    * def createStageMetricsDF(nameTempView: String = "PerfStageMetrics"): DataFrame -> converts the ListBuffer with stage
    metrics into a DataFrame and creates a temporary view, useful for data analytics
-   * def createAccumulablesDF(nameTempView: String = "AccumulablesMetrics"): DataFrame -> converts the accumulables agrgegate
+   * def createAccumulablesDF(nameTempView: String = "AccumulablesStageMetrics"): DataFrame -> converts the accumulables aggregated
    at stage level in a ListBuffer into a DataFrame and temporary view
    * def printReport(): Unit -> prints a report of the metrics in "PerfStageMetrics" between the timestamps: beginSnapshot and endSnapshot